Erythema multiforme is usually caused by a reaction to an infection, commonly herpes simplex virus.

 Many cases are caused by a reaction to infection with the herpes simplex virus and sometimes by infections with other viruses (especially hepatitis C) or bacteria.
 Some people with erythema multiforme develop herpesvirus cold sores on their lips several days before an attack of erythema multiforme.

-Less often, cases are caused by other infections (such as mycoplasmas), drugs, vaccines, and certain noninfectious diseases that effect the immune system, such as systemic lupus erythematosus.
+Less often, cases are caused by other infections (such as mycoplasma), drugs, vaccines, and certain noninfectious diseases that affect the immune system, such as systemic lupus erythematosus.